dancer1325/Curso-Introduccion-a-GraphQL/Aeropuertos/10 - Borrando datos/README.md

 * 'uid'
     * Generate randomized output strings of fixed length using lowercase alphanumeric characters
     * Used in our case, to create new ID for new objects
+* GraphDoc
+  * Allow adding documentation to the operations and generate documentation
+  * Steps
+    * `npm install -g @2fd/graphdoc`
+    * `graphdoc -e UrlOfTheEndpointHostingApollo -o ./doc/schema`
+      * Generate the folder '/doc/schema' with all the documentation